And the walls came tumbling down

 Coming to an organization near you

-Some of the other “employee friendly” policies I found were free beer Fridays, pets allowed in the workplace, volunteer days, PTO instead of sick days, yoga at work, paternal leave, etc. Hopefully we all have tasted tele-commuting, however, that has taken a back seat at some companies.
-This list could go on and on and we know that these perks are not one size fits all.
+Some of the other “employee-friendly” policies I found post-COVID-19 show that we need to rethink the way we do business.
+This list could go on and on, and we know that these perks are not one size fits all.

 The walls of the Industrial Age management are slowly crumbling.
 This is aided by the fact that not only are the organizations changing, but the new worker mindset is already there waiting for their companies to come along.

-Workplaces today are embracing innovation, new technology, diversity and inclusion in order to build sustainable success.
+Workplaces today are embracing innovation, new technology, diversity, and inclusion to build sustainable success.
 The linchpin that drives these innovative efforts depends on the quality of leadership, culture, and management practices at all levels of the organization.
 Each one must play a part in the change required to achieve these aspirations.

 The primary drivers of the Industrial Age were equipment and capital, and that was what was important.
 Employees were seen as necessary but replaceable.
 Thus the term “hired hands” or “warm bodies” was born.